How the Cash Envelope System Can Take Your Budgeting Game to the Next Level

 - Problem: Carrying around lots of cash poses a safety risk.
 Thieves may view you as a target if they catch you opening up an envelope with loads of cash.
 And calling your bank to freeze your account or dispute unauthorized purchases won’t work when you’re using cash.

 Solution: Only take the amount of cash you estimate you’ll spend per outing.
 For example, if your monthly grocery budget is $500 and you go grocery shopping four times per month, only take out $125 for each grocery shopping trip.

 If you’re only going to the hair salon, just take the envelope for hair care expenses and leave the others home.

 4 Expert-Level Tips for Cash Envelope System Fans

 You don’t need to get fancy to be successful with the cash envelope system, but if you’re ready to take it even further, try some of these advanced tips.

-Lisa Rowan is a senior writer at The Penny Hoarder.
+Lisa Rowan is a senior writer and on-air journalist at The Penny Hoarder.